 Remnant is overall a fantastic action RPG and great Souls-like sibling.
 The enemy variety, stellar combat, and procedural aspect skyrocket its replay value and the meaningful loot is exciting in this gaming climate.
 It’s challenging even on normal, but far less brutal than Dark Souls.
 You can kick up the heat on a harder setting.
 If you enjoy games like Dark Souls or action RPGs this is an instant buy, especially if you have friends to play with.

 Just be aware of the performance issues on console and keep an eye on any patch notes that drop.
 If any significant changes are present in a patch, my review and score will be updated to reflect that change.

 EDIT: After an update many bugs are still present but the performance on the Xbox One version has improved.

 Review codes for the game were provided to Gideon’s Gaming by Perfect World Entertainment.
-Enjoy third person shooters?
-Check out my review of The Division 2!
+Enjoy third-person shooters?
+Check out my review of

 - Fantastic weighty combat